JoseRFJuniorLLMs/graphql-spring-boot-tutorial/Readme.md

 All of the code for this tutorial can be found on [GitHub](https://github.com/sambenskin/graphql-spring-boot-tutorial)

 First of all, create a new folder and open it in your chosen IDE.
 I'm using [Microsoft Visual Studio Code](https://code.visualstudio.com/).
-Anyone who's just raised their eyebrows at the mention of Microsoft needs to get in the present and check it out; it really is the best free code editor out there, sorry Atom.
+It really is the best free code editor out there, sorry Atom.

 Create a new file called pom.xml and put this inside: